 - You decide (not the presenter) who asks questions.
 So you invite the audience.

 - If possible, prepare a question to get the discussion started.
 If there are no more questions, no worries, take a break.
 Just make sure that the next talk starts on time (no earlier).

 - Indicate the next speaker to come on stage and set up his/her computer.
 Speakers have the option of leaving their laptop on the table with the AV Technician and use the confidence monitor for viewing their presentation, or, if they prefer or need to use presenter view, they can move their laptop to the lectern (being careful to keep all cables connected).

 - Make sure that that the next speaker can start on time (don’t accept when presenters claim time ‘I have to answer this, it is very important…’ etc. You are the boss!

 - Thank the audience and the speakers.

-If you have a problem of any kind, alert the technician in the room for assistance.
-The attending board member should note the problem and report it to VSS staff so it can be logged.
+If you have a problem of any kind, alert the AV Technician in the room for assistance.
+The attending board member should note the problem and report it to VSS Staff so it can be logged.